josvin92/Heart-Disease-Prediction-using-Naive-Bayes/README.md

 * thal ( normal, fixed defect, reversable defect),
 * num (the predicted attribute).

-- A Naive Bayes Classifier was implemented from scratch without the use of any standard library and evaluated on the dataset obtained from UCI.
+1. A Naive Bayes Classifier was implemented from scratch without the use of any standard library and evaluated on the dataset obtained from UCI.
-- This model was compared with the Gaussian Naive Bayes Classifier of sklearn library.
+2. This model was compared against the Gaussian Naive Bayes Classifier of sklearn library.
-- The classifier takes 5 random partitions of training and testing data to evaluate the implementation.
+3. The classifier takes 5 random partitions of training and testing data to evaluate the implementation.
-- Results were predicted with accuracy being in the range 50% to 70%.
+4. Results were predicted with accuracy being in the range 50% to 70%.